Floydlang/floyd/Docs/Floyd toplevel.md

 6. Run process concurrently, like analyze game world to prefetch assets
 7. handle requests from OS quickly, like call to audio buffer switch process()
 8. Implement a generator / seq / iterator for lazy calculation during foreach
-9. Enable parallelization by hiding function behind channel (allows it to be parallellized)
+9. Enable parallelisation by hiding function behind channel (allows it to be parallelised)
 10. Coroutines let you time slice heavy computation so that it runs a little bit in each frame.
 11. Concept: State-less lambda.
 Takes time but is referential transparent.
 These can be callable from pure code.
 Not true!!
 This introduces cow time.
 12. Model a process, like Erlang.
 UI process, realtime audio process etc.